Srikar2020/Project1/README.md

 # Technologies & Prerequisites

-The Website can be deployed on Firefox, Safari & Chrome.There are no prerequisites.
+The Website can be deployed on Firefox, Safari & Chrome.There are no prerequisites to deploy the web application.